 #5 You get lower exposure to VOCs, especially if you pick a hard surface floor with a great FloorScore rating.

 #6 Hard surface floors are better for the environment.
 You make the world healthier when you lower your carbon footprint.

 #7 Hard surface floors cost less to maintain.
 Other than routine cleaning, there’s not much maintenance involved with hard floors.

-#8 Over time, hard floor surfaces are healthier to your financial situation.
+#8 Over time, hard floor surfaces are healthier for your financial situation.
 See #7 above, they don’t cost much to maintain.